- Relocation Services

 Customs are controlled by the Canada Border Services Agency.
 Your Move Consultant will need to ensure you have all the correct customs documentation.
 They will also normally help you with the documentation process and filling out the forms accurately.
 Below is a list of the documents you will need when planning an international removal to Canada from Germany:

 It is important to ensure your family pet is able to move stress-free and they are looked after really well.
 For example, Sterling Lexicon pet moving specialists treat your pet with absolute care, take all precautions and will arrange for a time and date to collect your furry family member for their move.
-Speak to your Move Specialist about pet moving.
+Learn all about our Pet Relocation services here.

 Prepare your home for the first day of packing and the arrival of the packing crew.
 Sort out those items you will move with you, what is going into storage and those that will be sold or donated.
 Items being moved by air should be put to one side.
 The day before, take pictures down from the walls and prop them safely on the floor against the wall ready for packing.
 Large items requiring can be set aside for the moving company to disassemble, or you can do this.
 Make sure you place all the small parts in a dedicated parts box so they can be reassembled at destination.